Kew Traffic School is a miniature city set out for children age 2-10 years to practice riding their bikes and scooters and to learn basic road rules.

 Click here for the Essential Guide to Buying a Kids Bike and Cycling with Kids

-Click here for my reviews of Essendon Traffic School and Camelot Traffic School
+Click here for my review of Essendon Traffic School

 - Suitable for kids aged two to ten years;